-Because of the school closures and extended periods of distance learning in 19-20 and 20-20, suspension rates for these years are not an accurate reflection of the district's efforts to support students.
-(Suspension rates are much lower for these two school years due to the closures.)
-Anecdotal observations along with internal data for the 2021-2022 school year show that students have experienced a decline in social emotional wellbeing due to the COVID pandemic.
+Due to the ongoing and lingering effects of the COVID pandemic, both Chronic Absenteeism and Suspension rates increased when compared to Pre-COVID data and are not an accurate reflection of the district's efforts to support students.
+Anecdotal observations along with internal data for the school year show that students have experienced a decline in social-emotional well-being due to the COVID pandemic.
 This decline is most significant at the district's junior high schools.